 – See his ruins book here.

 Michael was born in Manchester, England, to an American mother and British father, in 1980.
 He was raised in Bolton, where as a kid he wrote snippets of fantasy stories and explored the horse’s field behind his house.
 Nothing much has changed since then, except the snippets became full stories and the horse’s field got a whole lot bigger.

 In his childhood summers he visited his family in Kentucky, where he learnt how to make s’mores, enjoyed night-time hay-rides, and worked in his uncle’s bike shop.
 In his late teens he worked at a summer camp for disadvantaged kids in Massachusetts, and after graduating high school in the UK he went (glutton for punishment, yes) to high school again, in Indiana, on an exchange program for two semesters.
 It was there that he first took creative writing classes, and started work on his first novel (which is now maturing on his hard drive like a fine wine).
 He also took a Greyhound trip around the country (six days and nights on a bus), which reinforced his thirst for exploration.

-Now he enjoys the odd game of squash and badminton, working out in the gym, going to ruins, and of course writing stories and novels.
-He lives in a central Tokyo apartment with his wife and their pet King Frog, and works as an English lecturer at university.
+Now Michael enjoys working out in the gym, watching TV and movies, and of course writing stories and novels.
+He lives in London with his wife and their pet King Frog, and works as an academic English lecturer at university.